Zero. Zip. Zilch.File online for free

 You will need to provide:

-The IRS is issuing additional payments on a weekly basis.
+For those eligible for stimulus money from the March 2020 CARES Act, the IRS is issuing payments on a weekly basis.
 Once you enter your bank account information into the Get My Payment site, you can generally expect funds to be available in your account within two weeks.

 Yes, when you file in an office to receive your stimulus payment, you can apply for an Emerald Card in an effort to get the stimulus payment electronically.
 There is no fee for the stimulus payment to load on your Emerald Card.
 View the full list of Emerald Card fees.